magento/devdocs/src/guides/v2.3/extension-dev-guide/message-queues/async-topics.md

 *  lower cased service method
 *  lover cased http method

-Unfortunately there are no easy way to receive list of all generated topic names, but knowing this pattern developers can easily find required topic name and use it for executing of service contracts in asynchronous manner.
+Unfortunately, there are no easy way to get a list of all generated topic names, but knowing this pattern, developers can find the required topic name and use it for executing service contracts in asynchronously.